j1ah0ng/papers/README.md

 # Papers

 Miscellaneous papers from undergrad.
-Answers to questions may be wrong!
+Note that the answers to the psets posted have already been made public through authoritative means elsewhere.
+Please refer to the official solutions for accuracy.

 | Year | Description |
 |:-------|:--------------|